raghavmecheri/InterviewPrep/InterviewNotes.md

 - An <b>acyclic</b> graph is one without cycles.
 - Graphs can be represented by either:
 	- Adjacency Lists:
-		a) Every node/vertex stores a list of adjancent vertices
+		- Every node/vertex stores a list of adjancent vertices <br>
-		b) If the graph is undirected, then an edge between (a,b) would be both in a, and in b's adjacency list
+		- If the graph is undirected, then an edge between (a,b) would be both in a, and in b's adjacency list<br>
 	- Adjacency Matrices:
-		a) An adjacency matrix is an N x M boolean matrix, where a true value of mat[i][j] indicates the presence of an edge from i->j.
+		- An adjacency matrix is an N x M boolean matrix, where a true value of mat[i][j] indicates the presence of an edge from i->j.
-		b) In an undirected graph, an adjacency matrix will be symmetric.
+		- In an undirected graph, an adjacency matrix will be symmetric.
 It's not necessarily so in a directed graph
 	- The same graph search algorithms used on adjacency lists can be used on matrices, but they may be slightly less efficient.
 Adjacency lists make it easy to iterate through the neighbours of a node, while adjacency matrices make this slightly more difficult.
 - Graphs have two main search algorithms: <b>Depth First Search</b> and <b>Breadth First Search</b>
 - BFS of a binary tree is the same as an <b>in-order</b> traversal